ga-wdi-boston/git-github/README.md

 ## Adding Your Own Remote

-Working with the same partner from before one of you will be the primary repository, the other will be a contributor.
+Working with the same partner from before, one of you will be the primary repository, the other will be a contributor.

 1.The contributor will add the primary repository as a remote.